ForwardStar/RAID6-distributed/README.md

 1. Create a file;
 2. Delete a file;
 3. View a file;
-4. Modify a file (Feature under-developed).
+4. Open and modify a file;
+5. Compress the disks (defragmentation).
 ```

 You can verify RAID6 by: